 Artistic Leadership

 Heather has been making original work for live performance since 2012.
-Her choreographic process has been fostered by: Portland Ovations,The Boston Center for the Arts, New Movement Collaborative, Espace Marie Chouinard, The Place, Centre de Création O Vertigo (CCOV), Earthdance, Tufts University, Maine Mechanics Hall, Casco Bay Movers, The Boston Conservatory at Berkeley, and Tanzzentrale der region Nürnberg.
+Her choreographic process has been fostered by: Portland Ovations,The Boston Center for the Arts, New Movement Collaborative, Espace Marie Chouinard, The Place, Centre de Création O Vertigo (CCOV), Earthdance, Tufts University, Maine Mechanics Hall, Casco Bay Movers, The Boston Conservatory at Berkeley, Art Factory Malakta, and Tanzzentrale der region Nürnberg.
 She has presented internationally at several performing arts festivals including State of Play, Conduit Dance+, The Expanse Festival, The Saint John Contemporary Dance Festival, Resolutions!, Beta Publica, and HubWeek Boston.

 Over the past decade, she has garnered recognition and financial support from The Foundation for Contemporary Art, SPACE Gallery, The Maine Arts Commission,The New England Foundation for the Arts, The Boston Foundation, The Canada Council for the Arts, and The Somerville Arts Council.
 In 2015 her work was shortlisted for the Deustche Bank Award for Creative Enterprises.